ByteHackr/kormo.bytehackr.in/README.md

 Then open http://localhost:8000 in your browser.

-## Project Structure
+## 📁 Project Structure

 ```
-resume/
+কর্মনামা/
-├── index.html      # Main HTML structure
+├── index.html             # Main resume builder page
+├── templates.html         # Templates gallery
-├── style.css       # Styling and themes
+├── style.css              # Main styles
+├── templates-gallery.css  # Gallery styles
 ├── script.js              # Application logic
 └── README.md              # This file
 ```

-## How to Use
+## 📝 How to Use

-1. **Fill in your details**: Enter your personal information, work experience, education, projects, and skills
+1. **Fill in your details**: Enter personal info, experience, education, projects, certifications, and skills
+2. **Add Links**: Include LinkedIn, GitHub, Portfolio, and certificate verification links
-2. **Choose a template**: Select from 14 templates organized by experience level and profession
+3. **Choose a template**: Select from 14 templates organized by experience level and profession
-3. **Preview in real-time**: See your resume update as you type
+4. **Preview in real-time**: See your resume update as you type
-4. **Download as PDF**: Click the "Download PDF" button to get your resume
+5. **Download as PDF**: Click the "Download PDF" button to get your resume

+## 🔗 Supported Links

+- 📧 **Email** - Opens email client (mailto:)
+- 📞 **Phone** - Initiates call on mobile (tel:)
+- 🔗 **LinkedIn** - Your professional profile
+- 🌐 **Website** - Portfolio or personal site
+- ⌨️ **GitHub** - Your code repositories
+- 📜 **Certificates** - Credential verification links

-## Smart Features
+## 🔒 Privacy

-- **Fresher templates** automatically order sections as: Education → Projects → Experience
-- **Experienced templates** order sections as: Experience → Education → Projects
-- **Projects section** with technology tags and GitHub links - perfect for freshers
-- **Certifications section** to highlight your professional credentials
+কর্মনামা is designed with privacy in mind:
+- ✅ All processing happens in your browser
+- ✅ Data stored only in browser's localStorage
+- ✅ No data sent to external servers
+- ✅ No analytics or tracking
+- ✅ No account required

-## Browser Support
+## 🌐 Browser Support

 - Chrome/Chromium (recommended)
 - Firefox
 - Safari
 - Edge

-## Privacy

-Sundar Resume is designed with privacy in mind:
-- All processing happens in your browser
-- Your data is stored only in your browser's localStorage
-- No data is ever sent to external servers
-- No analytics or tracking

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Feel free to:
 - Report bugs
 - Suggest features
 - Submit pull requests

-## License
+## 📄 License

-This project is licensed under the MIT License - see below:
+This project is licensed under the MIT License.

 ```
 MIT License

-Copyright (c) 2024 Sundar Resume
+Copyright (c) 2024 কর্মনামা (KormoNama)

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal